DLonSC/DLonSC.github.io/README.md

 ### Paper Submission

 Authors are invited to submit unpublished, original work with a minimum of 6 pages and a maximum of 12 pages in single column text with LNCS style.
-All submissions should be in [LNCS format](http://www.springer.com/de/it-informatik/lncs/conference-proceedings-guidelines) and submitted using [easychair] coming soon.
+All submissions should be in [LNCS format](http://www.springer.com/de/it-informatik/lncs/conference-proceedings-guidelines) and submitted using [easychair](https://easychair.org/conferences/?conf=dls2019).

 ### Organizing Committee